docker-library/docs/nginx/content.md

 ## Included modules

-This build does not include any external modules such as Geo, Perl, or Lua.
+This build includes the Geo and Perl modules, but not third party modules such as Lua.

 ## Complex configuration